ASalad42/AWS_VPC/README.md

 - VPC only: Creates only a VPC without any additional resources like subnets or NAT gateways within the VPC.

 What is CIDR block - how to create 1 - how create CIDR blocks form the VPC CIDR block?
+To create a VPC, subnets, and other VPC resources:
+- open the Amazon VPC console at https://console.aws.amazon.com/vpc/
+- In the navigation pane, choose Your VPCs, Create VPC.
+- Under Resources to create, choose VPC and more.
+- Modify the options as needed:
+-   **IPv4 CIDR block:** Choose an IPv4 CIDR for the VPC.
+This option is required.
+-   **IPv6 CIDR block:** Choose an IPv6 CIDR for the VPC.